java-cheatsheet/codechallenge/README.md

     ----------------------------------------------

-    If in anyway I can be of anyhelp with my skills of programming, I will undoubtably be willing to help.
+    If in anyway I can be of any help with my skills of programming, I will undoubtably be willing to help.
     Please do not hesitate to reach out to me!